Job Mokgoro

 Tebogo Job Mokgoro (born 15 May 1948) is a South African politician and academic who served as the 6th Premier of North West from June 2018 until his resignation in August 2021.
 He was a Member of the North West Provincial Legislature during that time.
 He is a party member of the African National Congress.

 Early life, education and family

 Job Mokgoro was born on 15 May 1948 in Kimberley in the Cape Province of the Union of South Africa.
-He obtained multiple administrative and academic accolades including a master's degree and a Honorary Doctorate in Public Administration from the University of Toledo.
+He obtained multiple administrative and academic accolades including a master's degree and an Honorary Doctorate in Public Administration from the University of Toledo.

 Career

 After studying in the United States, Mokgoro became a lecturer at the University of Bophuthatswana.
 Before the 1994 election, he was one of the administrators of the Transitional Executive Council that were tasked to incorporate the traditional homelands, such as Bophuthatswana, into the new nine provinces.
 In 1994, Premier Popo Molefe appointed Mokgoro as the Director-General of the North West Province.

 Molefe tasked Mokgoro with rationalising and integrating three government administrations into the province.
 During his tenure as Director-General, he was regarded as a disciplinarian, due to him patrolling the provincial government offices to make sure that no employee was leaving early on Friday afternoons.
 In 2014, Premier Supra Mahumapelo reappointed Mokgoro as Director-General.

 Mokgoro also served as the Director-General of the South African Management Development Institute.
 He taught at the Wits University's Graduate School of Public and Development Management.
 He was also a policy analyst for the Development Bank of Southern Africa (DBSA).
 His most recent position was principal of the National School of Governance.